NixOS/rfcs/rfcs/0043-rfcsc-rotation.md

 team selections until new members have been selected.

 ## Ending membership
-A member can end their membership in the Steering Committee by either of the following four mechanisms:
+Membership in the Steering Committee can end by either of the following four
+mechanisms:

 1. At the end of an election period.
 2. Resignation